 From JB to ED December ….In an unsure world, when all around one can sense chaos, turbulence amd instability, it would be remiss of me not to send acknowledgment and a note of appreciation to one of the very few remaining places where one can be assured of a proper and peaceful lunch and dinner.

 I refer, of course, to Rules; and most importantly to you, Mr Wood and all of your colleagues who look after all your customers so well.

-Throughout 2007, a particularily difficult year in some ways, you have never let me down; have fed and watered me and have provided a comfortable and consistent haven of tranquillity from the hurly-burly of the outside world.
+Throughout the year, a particularily difficult year in some ways, you have never let me down; have fed and watered me and have provided a comfortable and consistent haven of tranquillity from the hurly-burly of the outside world.

 19th December Restaurant...Cult restaurateur Alice Waters reveals the history and success behind her legendary Chez Panisse restaurant in Berkeley, California.
 A tireless campaigner for organic produce, Waters describes how a year spent in London studying was a real inspiration.
 “I used to go to Rules and Harrods, which always had the most extraordinary game, birds, rabbits and displays that were breathtaking…all of this was unknown in the United States, really unknown”.